Joanne World Tour: Conception

 I put a lot of my soul into [Joanne] ... and I'm looking forward to integrating that with my other songs to contextualize it in a way for the fans ...
 More than anything I just want my fans to feel a message of liberation that they can, at any point in time, change where they are in their life and move forward.

 — —Gaga talking about the main idea behind the tour.

 The Joanne World Tour plans had to be put on hold temporarily for the Coachella rehearsals.
 However, its concept was in development since the Super Bowl and rehearsals started after Gaga finished filming for A Star Is Born, her first lead role as an actress.
 By July 2017, Gaga told Billboard magazine that she and her team were discussing the song selection process as well as where all they would want choreography in the show.
 She confirmed her plans of releasing more music on tour, like standalone single "The Cure", which was released following the first Coachella performance.
 Gaga had also planned to play another Dive Bar stop at Las Vegas in July 2017 before kicking off the tour.
-The singer explained that she wanted to have a slowed-down section during the Joanne World Tour, so that she was able to "really connect with each person in the most intimate way that I can, like it would be in a dive bar".
+She expressed a desire to have a slowed-down section during the Joanne World Tour, to connect with every person in the audience in an intimate, dive-bar-like setting.
 She also wanted to honor the victims of the Manchester Arena bombing, which had happened in May 2017, on every show of the tour.

 In February 2017, Gaga unveiled a look-book for the tour, which would be available as part of the merchandise on the tour.
 The book was a collaboration between London-based creative studio Lobster Eye and merchandising company Bravado.
 They hired photographer Synchrodogs, and stylist Daria Lagenberg to create the photographs.
 Models like Stacy Koren and Daria Svertilova posed for the pictures, which showed them in a wood-inspired set.
 Tania Shcheglova and Roman Noven of Synchrodogs explained in an interview with Women's Wear Daily that envisioned a colorful aesthetic for the pictures, being given total freedom as to how they would create it.
 Wanting to mix both "artificial and natural elements", Synchrodogs used Ukrainian landscape as the backdrops for the photo shoot.
 The merchandise consisted of necklaces, scarves and T-shirts, with Alexa Tietjen from the Los Angeles Times commenting that "If the lookbook is any indication, the Joanne World Tour just might be Gaga's most fashionable yet."
 They were made available for purchase at clothing shop Urban Outfitters from May 19, 2017.
 Consisting of long and short-sleeved T-shirts and bomber jackets, the collection had 10 different items for men and women, with Joanne inspired artwork on them.